astral-sh/ruff/README.md

 #### [`ignore-init-module-imports`](#ignore-init-module-imports)

 Avoid automatically removing unused imports in `__init__.py` files.
-Such imports will still be +flagged, but with a dedicated message suggesting that the import is either added to the module' +`__all__` symbol, or re-exported with a redundant alias (e.g., `import os as os`).
+Such imports will still be flagged, but with a dedicated message suggesting that the import is either added to the module's `__all__` symbol, or re-exported with a redundant alias (e.g., `import os as os`).

 **Default value**: `false`